GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 Kale, O and S. Akkar (2013).
 “A New Procedure for Selecting and Ranking Ground-Motion Prediction Equations (GMPES): The Euclidean Distance-Based Ranking (EDR) Method”.
 In: Bulletin of the Seismological Society of America 103(2A), pages 1069 – 1084.

 Kotha, S. -R., G. Weatherill, and F. Cotton (2020).
 "A Regionally Adaptable Ground-Motion Model for Shallow Crustal Earthquakes in Europe."
 In: Bulletin  of Earthquake Engineering 18, pages 4091 – 4125.

+Rodriguez-Marek, A., G. A. Montalva, F. Cotton, and F. Bonilla (2011).
+“Analysis of Single-Station Standard Deviation using the KiK-Net data”.
+In: Bulletin of the Seismological Society of America 101(3), pages 1242 –1258.

 Sammon, J. W. (1969).
 "A Nonlinear Mapping for Data Structure Analysis."
 In: IEEE Transactions on Computers C-18 (no. 5), pages 401 - 409.